maxpert/marmot/README.md

 ## Limitations
 Right now there are a few limitations on current solution:
  - You can't watch tables selectively on a DB.
 This is due to various limitations around snapshot and restore mechanism.
- - WAL mode required - since your DB is going to be processed by multiple process the only way to have multi-process changes reliably is via WAL.
+ - WAL mode required - since your DB is going to be processed by multiple processes the only way to have multi-process changes reliably is via WAL.
- - Downloading snapshots of database is still WIP.
-However, it doesn't affect replication functionality as everything is upsert or delete.
-Right snapshots are not restore, or initialized.
  - Marmot is eventually consistent.
 This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.